adamfowleruk/mljs/planning.md

   - Related content below
   - Related subjects to right
   - Navigating onward redraws, shows parent (previous) Subject above new subject of interest

+Targets for 2.0 (Dec 2014) - Theme: Shared Application Workplace
+ - Workplace additions
+  - Advanced workplace functionality
+   - application wide settings
+    - DONE in all search options - By default exclude all workplace admin collection documents from search (additionalProperties, searchoptions, in searchcontext)
+    - Widget: list/create/remove search options
+     - automatically used a textarea instead of an input box if large string used
+    - Widget: edit search options
+     - handle basic search options
+      - options name
+      - number of results per page
+      - document transform
+      - additionalQuery
+     - list available indexes for constraints/facets (possible without priviliges or admin port?)
+     - search for a document and introspect to identify facets/constraints
+      - element value constraint
+      - indexed constraints
+      - validation feedback on the fly of indexed constraints
+      - allow specification of extracted metadata
+      - allow co-occurence specification
+  - Allow using other existing pages as template (copy and edit)
+   - template search well and results
+   - workplace page preview?
+  - Allow sublayouts
+   - Have all layouts mixin getConfigurationDefinition and setConfiguration functions
+   - Add layouts to widgets class list in own section at top
+ - Widgets: Workplace
+  - Allow user personalisation for widgets on a page (auto save and load via workplace context)
+  - Allow showing of live data against configuration options (E.g. list the facets from options that are selectable for a highchart)

 Deferred from 1.6 (Theme: MLJS Ease of Use)
  - DEFERRED future improvements